radiantone/entangle/README.md

 ## Overview

-Entangle is a *different* kind of parallel compute framework for multi-CPU environments.
+Entangle is a *different* kind of parallel compute framework for multi-CPU/GPU environments.
 It allows for simple workflow design using *plain old python* and special decorators that control the type of parallel compute and infrastructure needed.

 One key feature of entangle is fine-grained control over individual functions in a workflow.
 You could easily describe multiple functions running across multiple compute environments all interacting as if they were simple local python functions.